lagnadoLab/glueSniffer/README.md

 # Threshold
 Initializes an event detection GUI.
 Events are defined as local maxima of the deconvolved wave above a certain user-set threshold.
 The GUI graphically displays detected events based on a threshold set with a slider bar.

+# Cluster
+Runs an EM GMM algorithm to cluster detected events.
+Outputs the MAP estimates.